xaydirep/rsschool-cv/cv.md

 ### Code example:
 ### Education:
 I finished 11 grades of school, entered the institute at the faculty of "Applied Computer Science".
 At the same time, I tried to take programming courses, but due to lack of time, alas, I did not finish them.
+### Languages:
+I have a high school level of English.
+At the moment I am self-training in the app "Lingualeo" to understand it better.